0xbhvn/crashed-backend/docs/redis_strategy.md

 ### Real-Time Aggregation Implementation

-- [-] Identify all required analytics aggregates to be precomputed (Note: Response caching approach was chosen over precomputation)
+- [ ] Identify all required analytics aggregates to be precomputed
 - [ ] Create data structures for each aggregate type (counters, lists, sorted sets, etc.)
 - [ ] Implement game processing callback that triggers Redis updates
 - [ ] Develop incremental update logic for each aggregate type: